sanchojaf/integration/content/integration/reporting.md

 #### Incoming Queue

-The incoming queue contains newly created messages that have not yet been processed by the Spree Commerce hub.
+The incoming queue contains newly created messages that have not yet been processed by the Cenit hub.
 This is the starting queue for all new messages.

 #### Accepted Queue